 Why is there a rise in climate anxiety, and is it a bad thing?

 As we’ve touched on above, it’s really not that surprising that climate anxiety is on the rise.
-When the news is most always negative, and weather-based disasters like floods and wildfires get worse on a seemingly yearly basis – it can be frightening, particularly so for the younger people who stand to be most affected by the outcomes of climate change.
+When the news is almost always negative, and weather-based disasters like floods and wildfires get worse on a seemingly yearly basis – it can be frightening, particularly so for the younger people who stand to be most affected by the outcomes of climate change.
 But experts have suggested that while climate anxiety doesn’t feel great for us, it could actually be good news for the planet.

 The first-ever study of UK adults and climate anxiety finds that while the overall scores of climate anxiety were relatively low, climate change worry is widespread, with almost half (46.2%) of participants being very or extremely worried about climate change.
-This study also highlights that a fear for the future could be the ideal motivator when it comes to triggering a necessary switch from our carbon-heavy lifestyles into more eco-conscious ones.
+This study also highlights that a fear for the future could be the ideal motivator when it comes to triggering a necessary switch from our carbon-heavy lifestyles to more eco-conscious ones.

-In other words, it could spark more determined efforts from the general public and businesses, and when combined with the UK’s pledge to reduce its greenhouse-gas emissions to Net Zero by 2050, that could set the world on a path-way to a cleaner, brighter and most importantly, greener future.
+In other words, it could spark more determined efforts from the general public and businesses, and when combined with the UK’s pledge to reduce its greenhouse-gas emissions to Net Zero by 2050, that could set the world on a pathway to a cleaner, brighter and most importantly, greener future.
 Especially when renewable power like commercial solar panels and wind farms are finally kicking fossil fuels to the curb!

-As we touched earlier, climate worry and climate anxiety are going to have a major impact on customers and their buying habits for the foreseeable future – potentially even forever.
-The means they’re more likely to expect more from you as a business in terms of sustainability, so if you want to stay competitive, you’ll need to ensure that customers can see you doing your part to mitigate climate change.
+As we touched on earlier, climate worry and climate anxiety are going to have a major impact on customers and their buying habits for the foreseeable future – potentially even forever.
+This means they’re more likely to expect more from you as a business in terms of sustainability, so if you want to stay competitive, you’ll need to ensure that customers can see you doing your part to mitigate climate change.
 Changing supply chains and exploiting reuse opportunities from waste are both great ways to accomplish this, but they’re long-term goals.
 One way to effect change immediately is by creating your own clean energy through commercial solar panels.
 And that’s where we come in.

 If you’re thinking of installing some solar panels for your own business, or if you’ve got any questions, you can count on us to have all the answers you need – our experts have over 30 years of combined experience, having helped SMEs and large corporations across a wide variety of sectors transform their business’ energy supply.